tcpalmer/nina-scheduler/post-acquisition/acquisition-data.md

 ## Purging Records

 To remove acquired image records, expand the Purge Records header.
-There are two ways to select the records:
+There are multiple ways to select the records:
-* By date: set the Older Than date to the date desired (it defaults to nine months before present) and leave Target as 'All'.
+* By date: set the Older Than date to the date desired (it defaults to nine months before present) and leave Profile, Project, and Target as 'Any'.
 All records - regardless of target - will be removed.
+* You can further refine the record selection by selecting a Profile, a Project, and/or a Target.
-* By date and target: set the Older Than date to the date desired and then select your target from the dropdown.
-Only those records for that target older than the date will be removed.
+Only those records that are older than the date will be removed.

 Click the delete (trashcan) icon to execute.
 In both cases, you will be asked to confirm the deletion.